 - Data availability

 These reports only contain data on a select set of health and social determinants indicators among many other possible indicators.
-Some of the indicators that are of interest, but unavailable at the CSA-level include: health behaviors such as smoking, diet, exercise, and healthcare-seeking; prevalence of chronic diseases, disability, drug addiction, and mental illness; air quality measures and stress; and other individual and community-level social determinants such as language ability, health literacy, social support, social capital, and social cohesion.
+Some of the indicators that are of interest, but unavailable at the CSA level include health behaviors such as smoking, diet, exercise, and healthcare-seeking; the prevalence of chronic diseases, disability, drug addiction, and mental illness; air quality measures and stress; and other individual and community-level social determinants such as language ability, health literacy, social support, social capital, and social cohesion.

 How much variation exists between neighborhoods in Baltimore?

 There is wide variability in major health outcomes between neighborhoods.
 This map shows the range of life expectancy by neighborhood.
 In the neighborhoods with the shortest life expectancy, residents died more than 20 years earlier than in the neighborhood with the longest life expectancy.
 The other health outcomes in the Profiles also show substantial variation.

 Knowledge is power.
 This information will allow communities to understand the major health challenges facing their own residents and take action.
 For example, a community might see the enormous impact of heart disease, diabetes, and stroke on mortality and target tobacco use, a leading cause of these conditions.